Brewers vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have been chosen as underdogs in 47 games this year and have walked away with the win 24 times (51.1%) in those games.
+- The Brewers have won in 25, or 52.1%, of the 48 contests they have been named as odds-on underdogs this year.

-- Milwaukee has a record of 11-13 in games where bookmakers have it as underdogs of at least +115 on the moneyline.
+- Milwaukee has entered five games this season as the underdog by +145 or more and is 2-3 in those contests.

-- The moneyline set for this matchup implies the Brewers have a 46.5% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies the Brewers have a 40.8% chance of walking away with the win.

-- So far this season, Milwaukee and its opponents have hit the over in 41 of its 98 games with a total.
+- Milwaukee and its opponents have hit the over in 41 of its 99 games with a total this season.

 - The Brewers have posted a record of 4-6-0 against the spread this season.